byjg/php-scriptify/docs/showdocs.md

+---
+sidebar_position: 5
+---

-# Show documentation
+# Show method documentation

-To show the documentation, you can use the following command:
+To show the documentation for a PHP method, use the `--showdocs` option:

 ```bash
 scriptify run \